rockerlp/java-starter-kit/README.md

 properties.load(Example.class.getResourceAsStream(...));
 ```

-It sets up an client with authorization settings (using the loaded properties file).
+It sets up a client with authorization settings (using the loaded properties file).

 ```
 OAuthRestTemplate oAuthRestTemplate = prepareClient(properties);